-Efforts have been made to ensure that faculty members are informed about important issues through the announcements page on the TTUHSC website, weekly dean's letters, regularly scheduled monthly department faculty meetings, quarterly general faculty meetings, and special general faculty meetings.
+Efforts have been made to ensure that faculty members are informed about important issues through the announcements page on the TTUHSC website, weekly dean's letters, regularly scheduled monthly department faculty meeting, quarterly general faculty meetings, and special general faculty meetings.
 Faculty members are represented on the faculty council through their departmental representative and may bring issues or concerns to the council personally or through their representative.
-The dean reports to the faculty council at its monthly scheduled meetings.
+The dean gives a report at monthly faculty council meetings.

 The faculty members are represented on the Dean's Council by the president of the faculty council and four of its members.
 The president's reports on issues discussed at the Dean's Council are included in the FC minutes.
 Minutes from the FC meetings are available to all faculty members.
 In general, communication from administration to faculty is more robust than from faculty to administration.
 Although the dean has an open-door policy and encourages faculty to schedule appointments with him to discuss concerns, he recognizes the need to create additional opportunities for faculty to "communicate up."
-The dean is adopting a three prong approach to enhance communication from faculty to administration: 1) he will continue his practice of attending every faculty council meeting and of reporting issues discussed at faculty council with his dean's council; 2) he will meet with each department on an annual basis in a "town hall" format; and 3) he will visit each communicate ideas and concerns to administration.
+The dean is adopting a three prong approach to enhance communication from faculty to administration: 1) he will continue his practice of attending every faculty council meeting and of reporting issues discussed at faculty council with his dean's council; 2) he will meet with each department on an annual basis in a "town hall" format; and 3) he will visit each community site annually.
+This policy creates at least three opportunities per month for faculty to communicate ideas and concerns to administration.